sealcode/sealious/docs/reference.md

 This field-type uses the very useful [color](https://www.npmjs.com/package/color) package.

 What's important to note here is the `encode` method - it takes any value already validated by `is_proper_value` and converts it to hex - that way all the color values in the database are uniform and easily searchable.

+The `decode` method is not declared here, so the default one will be used - one that returns the value from the database unchanged.
+In this case `decode` will always return the color in hex format (because that's how the values are stored).

 #### Field-type methods and attributes